-Oil Pollution Act (OPA)
+Oil Pollution Act

-The OPA of 1989 requires oil storage facilities and vessels to develop plans describing how spills or releases would be addressed.
-Specifically, OPA requires that facilities prepare and implement spill prevention, control, and countermeasures (SPCC) plans and facility response plans (FRP).
+The Oil Pollution Act (OPA) requires oil storage facilities and vessels to develop plans describing how spills or releases would be addressed.
+Specifically, OPA requires that facilities prepare and implement spill prevention, control, and countermeasures (SPCC) plans and facility response plans.
 These plans specify how these facilities would assess and respond to spills/releases.
 DoD is subject to OPA requirements to report spills and releases to applicable regulators.
 OPA also obligates DoD to properly contain, control, and remediate all spills/releases.

-Pollution Prevention Act (PPA)
+Pollution Prevention Act

-The PPA focuses on pollution source(s) reduction and promotes the implementation of new and innovative practices to conserve and protect natural resources.
+The Pollution Prevention Act focuses on pollution source(s) reduction and promotes the implementation of new and innovative practices to conserve and protect natural resources.
 These measures may include, but are not limited to reducing pollution through process modifications and the use of different, less toxic materials and substances.